cantikapf/IR-study-companion/README.md

 ## Google Analytics

-This version of the theme includes support for Google Analytics.
+My version of the theme includes support for Google Analytics.
 To enable it, add the following to your `_config.yml` file:

 ```yaml
 tracker: